testing-library/testing-library-docs/docs/guide-disappearance.md

 test where you know an element shouldn't be present.

-You might reach for `getBy` to check that something is not present, but `getBy` queries throw an error when they can't find an element, which means you don't get the chance to use the result in an expectation.
-If you want to make an assertion that an element is _not_ present in the document, you can use `queryBy` queries instead:
+You might reach for `getBy` to check that something is not present, but `getBy` queries throw an error when they can't find an element.
+If you want to make an assertion that an element is _not_ present in the document, you need to use `queryBy` queries instead:

 ```javascript